-Of course, every volunteer placement includes time off and our local partners will help with suggestions and ideas – perhaps you’ll want to do some sightseeing, take some trips and excursions, view the scenery and wildlife, trek in the mountains … or you may just want to chill with some well-earned R&R. Please talk with us about this - as soon as you like - so that we can help you plan the best possible volunteer abroad expereince for you.
+Of course, every volunteer work placement includes time off and our local partners will help with suggestions and ideas – perhaps you’ll want to do some sightseeing, take some trips and excursions, view the scenery and wildlife, trek in the mountains … or you may just want to chill with some well-earned R&R. Please talk with us about this - as soon as you like - so that we can help you plan the best possible volunteer abroad expereince for you.

 There will be plenty of options – but time off isn’t the main reason for volunteering.
-Working together with local people – sharing skills and learning new ones; experiencing cultural differences; finding common ground – is teamwork.
+Working together with local people – skill share and learning new ones; experiencing cultural differences; finding common ground – is teamwork.
 Two-way respect and mutual gain is what responsible volunteering is all about.

-The decision to volunteer is your decision, and we hope that you will talk with your family, friends, colleagues and other volunteers before you commit.
+The decision to volunteer overseas is yours, and we hope that you will talk with your family, friends, colleagues and other volunteers before you commit.
 You can show them our website and explore it with them, or if you’d like an introductory leaflet to give to people, Click here for a pdf.

-We’re working with a variety of projects in very different environments and know them well enough to be able to share our knowledge and give advice – not only about whether a particular project is a good match with you, but also about the kind of accommodation available and local living conditions.
+We’re working with a variety of projects in very different environments and know them well enough to be able to share our knowledge and give advice – not only about whether a particular project is a good skill share match with you, but also about the kind of accommodation available and local living conditions.
 You need to be comfortable in order to do your best volunteer work.

-Bottom line: do your research – try to find out as much as you can before you commit to volunteering, whether with us or with someone else.
+Bottom line: do your research – try to find out as much as you can before you commit to volunteering abroad, whether with us or anyone else.

-There’s a lot of information throughout our site to help you make informed choices – and if you can’t find answers to your questions, ask us!
-We would just ask that please respect the way we work.
+There’s a lot of information throughout our site to help you make informed choices – and if you can’t find answers to your questions, please ask us!
+We would just ask that you respect the way we work.
 Read More.
-If you’re really committed to volunteering, you won’t be wasting your time or ours, and won’t have raised false expectations in the communities we’re working with.
+If you’re really committed to volunteering abroad, you won’t be wasting your time or ours, and won’t have raised false expectations in the communities we’re working with.